edykim/edykim.com/content/en/posts/_archives/2017-01-01-add-keyboard-shortcut-for-disabling-trackpad-in-lubuntu.md

 Now, <kbd>Win+L</kbd> will be the key just like a touchpad on/off switch.

 This is not a good solution.
-There are so many options for this type of configuration, You can achieve same thing in other ways.
+There are so many options for this type of configuration, You can achieve the same thing in other ways.